feross/feross.org/_posts/2011-10-18-webcam-spy.md

 I built a [quick proof-of-concept demo](/hacks/webcam-spy/) to show how it works.

-<strong style="color: red;">Important point:</strong> The demo is only guaranteed to work in **Firefox and Safari for Mac**.
+<strong class="red">Important point:</strong> The demo is only guaranteed to work in **Firefox and Safari for Mac**.
 Right now, it doesn't work in most other browsers since you can't change the opacity or the z-index of an iframed swf file.
 However, I discovered a workaround that involves multiple iframes, but haven't implemented it yet since it's a bit complicated.
 But, I'm pretty sure that it's possible to make it work everywhere, given enough time.

-<strong style="color: red;">Important point 2:</strong> The vulnerability has been fixed by Adobe, so the demo does not work anymore.
+<strong class="red">Important point 2:</strong> The vulnerability has been fixed by Adobe, so the demo does not work anymore.

 [View the demo](/hacks/webcam-spy/).
 The code is also available on [Github](https://github.com/feross/webcam-spy).